 That’s how the CEO of Relay, Chandler Rogers, describes porn addiction—and based on the research we have about addiction, his observation is spot on.

-He’s used that insight to design an interesting and potent idea: an online porn addiction support group that operates out of an app.
+He’s used that insight to design a potent idea: an online porn addiction support group that operates within an app.
 Writing this review was an interesting challenge because Relay is so unique that there isn’t a single word or phrase to describe it.

 At its core, Relay is a platform that provides live meetings for men who struggle with porn addiction.

-There is also a community of men who check in on each other and self-accountability progress checks.
-Oh, there’s an education component with courses taught by licensed therapists and psychiatrists who specialize in recovery.
+There’s a community of men who participate in structured accountability check-ins.
+Oh, and there’s also an education component with courses taught by licensed therapists and psychiatrists who specialize in recovery.

 The entire system is designed not only to help you stop watching pornography, but also to help you heal and understand why you can’t stop despite any emotional, sexual, relational, or—in some cases—physical damage that you have endured as a result.